-In July 2019 Johnny was appointed the Minister for Military Personnel and Veterans in the Ministry of Defence and Minister for Veterans’ Affairs in the Cabinet Office.
+In July 2019 Johnny was appointed the Minister for Defence People and Veterans in the Ministry of Defence and Minister for Veterans’ Affairs in the Cabinet Office.

 It was Johnny’s displeasure at how his cohort of military personnel and veterans were treated by the governments of the day that drove him into politics, despite having never voted before.
 In October 2013 Johnny was selected by the Conservative Party to fight his local marginal seat of Plymouth Moor View and won the seat in the 2015 General Election.

 Johnny serves on both the House of Commons Defence and Health Select Committees and is also the Chair for the All Party Parliamentary Group for Mental Health.
 He was reelected in 2017 after only 2 years in the job with an almost five-fold increase in his majority.

 Johnny speaks regularly in the House of Commons with a focus on defence, veterans and mental health issues.